Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-resource-server-by-filter-stateless/terraform/README.md

-# Spring Boot application with Azure Active Directory
+# Spring Boot application with Microsoft Entra ID

 ## What You Need